johanfleury/hydra-client-rs/README.md

-# hydra-rs
+# hydra-client-rs

-hydra-rs is a client implementation for the [ORY Hydra API](https://www.ory.sh/hydra/) written in Rust.
+hydra-client-rs is a client implementation for the [ORY Hydra API](https://www.ory.sh/hydra/) written in Rust.

 It is fairly incomplete, and mainly developed for the needs of